laurelherting/lmh-headspace/AWS/examTips.md

   * more secure than storing access key / secret on individual EC2 Instances
   * Easier to manage
   * Can only be assigned at EC2 instance provision
-  * Permissions changes to a role happen immediately
+  * Permissions changes to role happen immediately
     * affect ones assigned to EC2 Instances

 ### IAM Best Practices